 Figure 4 is a stylised representation of typical plant DNA data that is generated from a year of honey samples to clearly show data trends across sample months and between geographies.
 A detailed breakdown of the top 40 plant genera detected in samples can be found in Supplementary Figure 9.
 Figure 4 shows data for samples collected between May and September, when most samples are collected, and shows the distribution of five dominant plant genera across four geographical bands of the UK: Scotland, North, Midlands and South.
 The five dominant plant genera are Brassica (yellow; predominantly oil seed rape but also cruciferous vegetables), Trifolium (purple; Trifolium repens or white clover), Impatiens (pink; Impatiens glandulifera or Himalayan balsam), Rubus (pale blue; brambles) and Myosotis (Myosotis sylvatica or woodland forget-me-not).
 Other plant genera are shown in grey for the purpose of Figure 4.
-When plant DNA data is visualised overall for the UK the trends are dominated by data from the southern regions, as this is where the majority of samples were collected, whereas if geographical bands are created by longitude different trends emerge.
+When plant DNA data is visualised overall for the UK the trends are dominated by data from the southern regions, as this is where the majority of samples were collected, whereas if geographical bands are structured by longitude different trends emerge.
 All geographical bands see dominance of Brassica in May and June samples when oil seed rape flowers and a rise of Rubus in July to September when most bramble species flower; however Rubus is much more dominant in the South and Midlands than in the North or Scotland.
 By contrast, Impatiens – which represents the invasive species Himalayan balsam – is much more dominant in the North than in other geographical bands.
 It is interesting to note that most plant genera detected from DNA in honey in the North, Midlands and South are represented by the five genera shown in Figure 4, whereas Scotland has a much greater diversity of forage that is shown in grey as “other species”.

 Landscape context of sampled hives